kvgarnet/copys3/README.md

 2. create S3 buckets (optional if you already created S3 buckets)
 ```
 make mb
-#Note:#by default it will create buckets 'kvsource' 'kvdest', can also set your bucket name with
+#Note:by default it will create buckets 'kvsource' 'kvdest', can also set your bucket name with
 make mb source=<your_bucket1> dest=<your_bucket2>
 ```
-2. Generate files with different sizes to source bucket(optional if you already S3 files)
+2. Generate files with different sizes to source bucket(optional if you already have S3 files)
 ```
 #we will generate 1mb 1.5mb 2mb files for testing
 make s3files
 ```
-3. Upload test files with different sizes to source bucket via aws cli (optional if you already S3 files)
+3. Upload test files with different sizes to source bucket via aws cli (optional if you already have S3 files)
 ```
 make upload
 #by default it will upload to bucket 'kvsource', can also set your bucket name with: